 CORPORATE SOCIAL RESPONSIBILITY

-The Directors are pleased to report that the Company has further enhanced its effortsto support the community circles in which it operates.
-The company's CSR program titled "DISA Wheelabrator Scholarship" has helped in providing financialassistance to less privileged students up to standard twelve as well to students seekingdiplomas in Engineering.
+Your Company is committed to comply with Corporate Social Responsibility as a goodcorporate citizen.
+The Directors are pleased to report that the Company is diligentlypursuing its efforts to support the community circles in which it operates.
+The Company'sCSR program titled "NORICAN Scholarship has helped in providing financialassistance to less privileged students up to standard twelve as well to students seekingdiplomas in Engineering.

 The Company's policy on Corporate Social Responsibility is available on the website ofthe Company at https:// www.disagroup.com/en-in/investor-relations/policies.

 Your Company has formulated a Risk Management Policy and a mechanism to apprise theBoard about risk assessment and mitigation procedure.
-It also undertakes periodical reviewto ensure that Executive Management Controls risks by means of properly designed riskmanagement framework.
+It also undertakes periodical reviewto ensure that Executive Management controls risks by means of properly designed riskmanagement framework.